-On February 13, 2016, the 12th Annual Valentine's Charity Ball (VCB 12) brought together over 300 Masons, spouses, friends and members of the public at the Centurion Conference and Event Centre in support of three important causes: Prostate Hope (District Charity for Ottawa District 1), the Barbara Vanderhyden Ovarian Cancer Research Lab at the University of Ottawa (District Charity for Ottawa District 2), and Roger's House (longtime charity of choice for VCB).
+On February 11, 2017, the 13th Annual Valentine's Charity Ball (VCB 13) brought together Masons, spouses, friends and members of the public at the Centurion Conference and Event Centre in support of three important causes: Prostate Hope (District Charity for Ottawa District 1), the Ottawa Regional Cancer Foundation (District Charity for Ottawa District 2), and Roger Neilson House (longtime charity of choice for VCB).

 The evening was filled with great company, great food, great music (provided by local legends the Mick Armitage Band), and of course, great generosity.
-With a very extensive and diverse silent auction, VCB raised a total of $12,000, which was split equally between the three charities.
-When donated through the Masonic Foundation of Ontario, resulted in a total donations $13,600.
+With a very extensive and diverse silent auction, money raised was split between the three charities, donated through the Masonic Foundation of Ontario.

 Pictured to the right is the VCB Committee presenting a cheque to Roger Neilson House on July 27, 2016 (L to R: W.Bro.
 Jeff Christie, VCB Committee; R.W.
 Bro.
 Sam Kalinowsky, VCB Committee; Helen Yoxon, Manager of Palliative Care and Roger Neilson House; Lise Beauchemin, Co-ordinator of Volunteer Services, Residence and Community Outreach, Roger Neilson House; W. Bro.
 Adam Thompson, Chair, VCB Committee 2014-16; Bro.
 Abraham Garcia, VCB Committee; Jonathan Bodden, VP, Corporate Partnerships and Community Fundraising, Ottawa Senators Foundation).